Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

         ninja check

-4. You can also create a .dmg that contains the .app bundle (optional):
+4. You can also create a .zip that contains the .app bundle (optional):

-        ninja osx-dmg
+        ninja osx-zip

 Disable-wallet mode
 --------------------